Epsom: Association Football

 Epsom & Ewell F.C. traces its origins to the Epsom Juniors Cricket Club, founded in March 1918.
 A year later the team began to play football and was a founder member of the Sutton & District League in 1920.
 The team changed its name to Epsom Town F.C. in 1922 and played its home games at the Horton Hospital Sports Ground.
 The club became Epsom F.C. in 1934 and adopted its current name in 1960.
 Since the start of the 2020/21 season, the club has been based at Fetcham Grove, the Leatherhead F.C. stadium.

 Cricket

 The earliest reference to cricket being played in the town is from 1711 and Epsom Cricket Club is thought to have been founded in around 1800.
 During the early 19th century, matches appear to have taken place on the Downs and also at Stamford Green on Epsom Common.
 By 1860, the club had established a new ground on Woodcote Road, on land belonging to Edward Richard Northey, and plays its home games there today.

 Hockey

-Epsom Hockey Club is thought to have been founded in around 1900 and was well established by the 1909/10 season.
+Epsom Hockey Club is a field hockey club that competes in the London Hockey League and the South East Hockey League.
+It is thought to have been founded in around 1900 and was well established by the 1909/10 season.
 Initially, home games were played at the Court Recreation Ground, but the club established a permanent base in Woodcote Road after the Second World War.